gavdraper/gavdraper.github.io/_posts/2017-07-05-sql-server-translate-function.md

 SELECT TRANSLATE('testing, 123.','.,','  ')
 {% endhighlight %}

-Much neater, each character or the match expression is matched with a space on the replace side and swapped out.
+Much neater, each character in the match expression is matched with a space on the replace side and swapped out.